godaddy/split-node-serializer/README.md

 Use this package in your server-side Node.js environment.
 The serializer exposes:
 1. a `Poller` that periodically requests raw experiment configuration data from Split.io.
 Requests happen in the background and the poller caches the latest data in local memory.
-1. a `DataSerializer` that reads from the poller's cache, serializes the data, and returns it as a script to be injected into a client's HTML.
+1. a `DataSerializer` that reads from the poller's cache, serializes the data, and returns it in a script to be injected into a client's HTML.

 ### Constructor